wp-plugins/wp-spreadplugin/readme.txt

 `[spreadplugin shop_id="732552" shop_limit="20" shop_locale="de_DE" shop_source="net" shop_category="" shop_social="1" shop_enablelink="1" shop_productcategory="" shop_checkoutiframe="2" shop_sortby="" shop_designershop="0" shop_display="0" shop_api="" shop_secret=""]`

 6. When adding default settings, only the minimum shortcode is required.
-(If you extend the shortcode with additional values, you can overwrite the default settings and use the plugin with a different shop (add the extended shortcode to a different article/site)).
+(If you extend the shortcode with additional values, you can overwrite the default settings and use the plugin with an additional shop (add the extended shortcode to a different article/site)).
-7. Done (you may modify the layout using the separate css file in the spreadplugin Folder)
+7. Done

 == Frequently asked questions ==

 = It shows "No articles in Shop", but there are articles in the Spreadshirt-Shop =

 Check if your Spreadshirt Shop has a language and country setting.
-If you haven't set one, please remove `xx_XX` from the `shop_locale="xx_XX"` value.

 = How can I reduce the space between color selection and price? =